Home » The Citroën 2CV Light Switch Is Weird But Clever Like The Whole Damn Car

 Cs 2cvlightswitch Instruments

 I’m just thrilled to see some progress, and glad to have the wiring behind me.
-I love seeing the absurdly tiny instruments illuminated, too, but there way brighter in this picture; I may want to swap the little candle-level incandescents in there with a bright LED so I can read the damn things.
+I love seeing the absurdly tiny instruments illuminated, too, but they’re way brighter in this picture; I may want to swap the little candle-level incandescents in there with a bright LED so I can read the damn things.

 Cs 2cv Lightswitch Tails